Blog

 Image of regulatory compliance

 Regulatory compliance refers to the process of ensuring that a business or financial institution adheres to all laws, regulations, and guidelines relevant to its industry.
-In banking, this means following rules set by federal and state regulators covering areas such as consumer protection, anti-money laundering (AML), data privacy, fair lending, and financial reporting.
-For small and regional banks, regulatory compliance often involves:
+In banking, this includes rules on consumer protection, AML, data privacy, fair lending, and financial reporting.
+For small and regional banks, compliance often involves:

 • Tracking changes in laws and regulations.